-Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2020 Annual Report on Form 10-K. At December 27, 2020, the recorded value of our marketable equity securities was \$425 million, which primarily consisted of holdings in certain Chinese companies that we are required to divest by November 11, 2021 as a result of recent regulations in the U.S., which regulations may in the future affect the price and/or volatility of such investments.
-At December 27, 2020, there have been no other material changes to the financial market risks described at September 27, 2020.
+Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2020 Annual Report on Form 10-K. At March 28, 2021, the recorded value of our marketable equity securities was \$336 million, which primarily consisted of holdings in certain Chinese companies that we may be required to divest by November 11, 2021 as a result of regulations in the U.S., which are subject to pending litigation between one of the Chinese companies and the U.S. government.
+As a result, the price and/or volatility of such investments may be affected in the future.
+At March 28, 2021, there have been no other material changes to the financial market risks described at September 27, 2020.
 We do not currently anticipate any other near-term changes in the nature of our financial market risk exposures or in management's objectives and strategies with respect to managing such exposures.